Part-time, Intermittent, or Reduced Work Schedule FAQs

 - Meet other Disability Insurance eligibility or Paid Family Leave eligibility requirements.

-If you are losing wages, we suggest that you file a claim.
-After receiving your properly completed claim, we will determine if you are eligible for benefits.
+If you are losing wages, we suggest that you apply for benefits and we will determine if you are eligible.
+After receiving your properlycompleted claim, we will determine if you are eligible for benefits.

 Intermittent leave is when you partially return to work during your claim period at irregular intervals (e.g., days, weeks, or months apart).

 Yes.
-You may receive benefits intermittently while working part-time as long as you continue to meet the other eligibility requirements.
+You can receive benefits intermittently while working part-time as long as you continue to meet the other eligibility requirements.

 If using SDI Online:

 - Complete the questions in Section 4 - Paid Family Leave Claim Information.